 We use Stakeholder Analysis to identify people who have a stake in our product.
-Then we classify those stakeholders to figure out:
+Then we classify those stakeholders to figure out the following:

-- How to weight their input at various stages.
+- How to weigh their input at various stages.

 - When and how to keep them informed.

 We use Stakeholder Analysis before we start planning a project.
 Why?
 Because we need to know who we need to be talking to and what we’ll need from them.
 Until we have that, we can’t create an effective plan.
 And we also need to plan our output.
 This affects what we’ll put into updates and when.